sjardim/Hugopit/README.md

 I put together a [quick demo video](https://www.youtube.com/watch?v=jJzMCTH5z-c) to show my approach and how things worked.
 I used it's PHP API to create the .md files for Hugo.

-The project's code is all here, but you will need to install Hugo on you maching, of course.
+The project's code is all here, but you will need to install Hugo on your machine, of course.
 You also need to have the requirements for running Cockpit:

 - PHP >= 5.4
 - PDO + SQLite (or MongoDB)